 Examinations are defined in Senate Policy 44-10.

-Written notification of the examination policy and procedures that will be used in all sections of every course must be made available to students on a syllabus during the drop/add period for that course.
+Notification of the examination policy must be provided on the course syllabus that is distributed on or before the first class.
 This examination information is maintained in a public file by the head of the department or division offering the course for reference upon request.